A 10 Megahertz Spatial Light Modulator: Methods

-This RF signal is boosted via a two-stage amplifier chain (Minicircuits ZX60-10223G+ and RF Bay MGA-22-13) to attain powers of $\approx +16\text{dBm}$ for a single tone and $\approx -7\text{dBm}$ per tone for $\sim 100$ tones.
 To isolate the target spectrum, we build a second-order Butterworth-type optical filter~\cite{Li2025Filter} and actively lock it to the $+1$ sideband.
-The filter optically selects only the $+1$ modulation sidebands with a flat-band response over a $\sim 4~\text{GHz}$ bandwidth and has a high rejection for the carrier and other unwanted sidebands.
+The filter optically selects only the $+1$ modulation sidebands with a flat-passband response over a $\sim 4~\text{GHz}$ bandwidth and strongly rejects the carrier and other unwanted sidebands.

+\review{Because we operate with a single-mode optical channel input, all amplitude- and frequency-domain shaping can be performed within a single spatial mode before the light is sent into the cascaded RIPAs.
+We use a tapered amplifier (TA, Eagleyard, miniTA 780~nm) to boost the optical power after the modulator.
+The spectral gain profile of the TA is approximately flat across the few-GHz range of our optical spectrum.
+The same argument also applies to potential wavelength conversion using nonlinear crystal before the cascaded RIPAs. }